Sami170500/MLB-INTERNSHIP/DAY15/README.md

 ## Conclusion

 This project helped understand how computer vision techniques can improve document images.
-Using OpenCV transformations such as grayscale conversion, thresholding, noise removal, and sharpening, the quality and readability of scanned documents were improved.
+Using OpenCV transformations such as grayscale conversion, , noise removal, and sharpening, the quality .